s0md3v/roop/README.md

 Yes, it still works, you can still use this software.
 It just won't recieve any updates now.

-> I do not have the interest or time to oversee the development of a software.
+> I do not have the interest or time to oversee the development of this software.
 I thank all the amazing people who contributed to this project and made what it is in it's final form.

 # Roop